 End of Year Expectations in Maths

 Please see the attached document at the bottom of this page to find the end of year expectations for your child's year group in maths.
 If you would like any further information, please speak to your child's class teacher.

-Supporting your child with calculation strategies can be challenging as some of the methods taught today are different to those that were previously taught in schools.
+Supporting your child with calculation strategies can be challenging as some methods taught today are different to those that were previously taught in schools.
 Click on the links below for an explanation of the different calculation strategies the children are taught to use.

 What is Mental Maths?

 Mental maths refers to the rapid recall of number facts, for example, knowing your times tables off by heart or knowing without having to work it out, that 4 and 6 will make 10.
 It is a vital skill that once learnt, your children will be able to use for the rest of their lives.

 |Number bond to 10||3 + 7 = 10